adelbs/adelbs/README.md

 <br>

 I've been working and having fun with technology for 20+ years.
-I love...
-- ...dealing with data
-- ...to explore the edge of webassembly
-- ...to create fancy VueJS frontends
-- ...programming while listening to Jazz
-- ...Marketing and Product Management

 <br>
 Here you will find some of my studies and personal projects.